incubus-network/fury/tests/e2e/readme.md

 * `E2E_FURY_GRPC_URL`
 * `E2E_FURY_EVM_RPC_URL`

 See an example environment configuration with full description of all supported configurations in [`.env.live-network-example`](./.env.live-network-example).
-This example expects a local kvtool network to be running: `kvtool testnet bootstrap`.
+This example expects a local futool network to be running: `futool testnet bootstrap`.

 When run against a live network, the suite will automatically return all the sdk funds sent to `SigningAccount`s on the chain, and will return any ERC20 balance from those accounts if the ERC20 is registered via `Chain.RegisterERC20`.
 The pre-deployed ERC20 that is required for the tests is registered on setup.